waleko/PictureCrypt/README.md

 ## Works of other people used in this project
  * [QAESEncryption](https://github.com/bricke/Qt-AES) by [bricke](https://github.com/bricke/) (provided under [UNLICENSE](https://unlicense.org/))
+ * 'Circle Icons' by Nick Roach provided under GPL v3.0.

 ## Contact
 Question or suggestions are welcome!
-Email me a.kovrigin0@gmail.com or visit my site https://alexkovrigin.me
+Email me [a.kovrigin0@gmail.com](mailto:a.kovrigin0@gmail.com) or visit my site https://alexkovrigin.me

 ## License
 This software is provided under the [UNLICENSE](http://unlicense.org/)